Snorkeling among a tropical reef, canoeing along a mangrove-lined creek, and sampling fresh fish, in the coastal village of Watamu

 While it’s warm or hot in Watamu year-round, July to October experiences the driest conditions with clear skies and milder, more comfortable temperatures.
 January to early March is generally dry but can get humid as temperatures soar.
-Between October and April seaweed occasionally collects along Watamu’s shoreline, so you may not have the same pristine beaches as other times of year.
+Between June and October seaweed occasionally collects along Watamu’s shoreline, so you may not have the same pristine beaches as other times of year.

 Map of Watamu